 Australia is a country that’s built for road trips.
 Some you’ll do for fun and others you’ll find yourself doing out of necessity.

-One road trip I have found myself taking countless times now is the drive between Newcastle and Melbourne.
+One road trip I have found myself taking countless times now is the drive from Newcastle to Melbourne (and vice versa).
 I’ve lived in both these cities at different points in my life and enjoy the route between them.

 Newcastle to Melbourne: Need Know Information